slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'All models are wrong but some are useful.' -- George Box*

+> *'Opportunity cost is how intelligent people assess things.' -- Charlie Munger*

 Mental models are decision making helpers.

 If you don't understand the limitations of the model, you don't understand the model.
 All models are wrong; the practical question is how wrong do they have to be to not be useful.